-NCC has great opportunities for career progression.
-I have held four posts since I started with NCC, from my first position as a Security Officer in 2005, progressing throughout the years to my current role as a Finance Officer.
-NCC has also given me the opportunity to study part time and obtain qualifications, which have assisted me in my working environment.
+NCCG has great opportunities for career progression.
+I have held four posts since I started with NCCG, from my first position as a Security Officer in 2005, progressing throughout the years to my current role as a Finance Officer.
+NCCG has also given me the opportunity to study part time and obtain qualifications, which have assisted me in my working environment.
 My current position was a new position at NCC due to the rapid growth and expansion, especially with the merge of Lancashire Adult Learning, and there are always opportunities arising.

 The highlight of my job at the moment is making a huge difference to the educational experience of students in my division.
 Everything I do is aimed at ensuring that students get the best experience possible and that they will leave being able to progress to their next steps successfully.
 I am also now part of the College Management Team which gives me the opportunity to contribute to decision making on a whole College level.

 I started at the college as a PTHP teacher, two days a week, teaching Sociology.
 This was five years ago.
 I then progressed to a permanent contract, teaching three days a week.
 Three years ago, I was appointed section leader for Social Sciences and I increased to four days a week.
 Last year I applied for the Head of Division where I was leading a team of 23 teachers, two Curriculum Leaders and over a dozen different qualifications.
 Now I am the Assistant Principal for our Academic Curriculum.

 NCCG is a great place to work.
 As my experience shows, there are clear opportunities for career progression and the College is really keen to invest in staff development and progression.